-Study our PGCE Secondary English at the Institute of Education and benefit from award-winning tutors and consistently high employment rates.
+Study our PGCE Secondary English at the Institute of Education and benefit from highly experienced tutors and consistently high employment rates.

 This Postgraduate Certificate in Education (PGCE) Secondary English course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.

 We recognise the importance of being able to teach children to think, create and explore the world through language and literature.

 Training to teach English at the University of Reading is a dynamic, cutting edge and practical experience, which will enable you to share your passion for English with pupils, and develop professional skills so that you can become an excellent English teacher.

 The course is linked with the National Association for the Teaching of English (NATE) and provides great networking and professional learning within a community of English teachers.
 This is at the heart of what we do.

 We pride ourselves on the high quality of our teaching support, and your studies will include a blended mix of pedagogy sessions, professional studies, and school experience.
 This consists of around 50 three-hour taught subject sessions and 10 Professional Studies sessions over the course of the year.